Lab-of-Adaptive-Immunity/HS-CD8-Atlas/README.md

-A readme for constructing a Human Atlas of CD8+ cells.
+A readme for constructing a Human Atlas of CD8+ cells and imports their V(D)J sequences to meta data.
-The data-set in question is used, among others, in manuscript written by Tsyklauri et al., 2022.

 **References to papers this data set is used in:**